Here are some awesome Indoor Plants that Grow in Water without the mess of soil. You can grow them in clear vases and jars to use as a centerpiece!

 With its glossy heart-shaped foliage, pothos is one more option to go for.
-Grow it in water, in a clear fishbowl and keep that on a shelf, cascading pothos leaves will look wonderful.
+Grow it in water, in a clear fishbowl or vase and keep that on a shelf; cascading pothos leaves will look wonderful.
 Keep changing the water every few days to maintain the right oxygen level.

 4. Chinese Evergreen & Dumbcane

-With variegated and leathery leaves having a silvery pattern, the dumb cane and Chinese evergreen plant can be grown in water.
+With variegated and leathery leaves having a silvery pattern, the dumb cane and Chinese evergreen plants can be grown in water.
 You can easily propagate the cuttings in a transparent vase filled with small aquarium rocks.
-After a few months, once the roots appear and become bigger, transfer them in the soil.

 5. Spider Plant

 Spider plants look quite interesting with their narrow arching foliage and baby spiderettes.
-You can either grow them permanently in a glass jar or change the cuttings into a new pot, once they root.
+You can either grow them permanently in a glass jar or change the cuttings into a new pot once they root.
 Keep changing the water every 2-3 days.
-Check out these indoor spider plant care tips here.

 6. Arrowhead Plant

 Like other climbers and vining plants, the arrowhead plant is pretty straightforward to grow indoors in water.
-Keep adding fresh water twice a week and it’ll keep on growing.
-If you like, transplant it into a potting soil once the cutting sets new roots.
+Keep adding fresh water twice a week, and it’ll keep on growing.
+If you like, transplant it into potting soil once the cutting sets new roots.